mvysny/mvysny.github.io/_posts/2023-4-17-Writing-cmdline-utility.md

 Roughly speaking, a sensible code-base can be done in 79346 characters; anything on top of it is code caused by missing libraries.

+## Conclusion

+Looks like there is no free lunch: Kotlin/Native takes the least resources to run, but most resources to develop;
+Dart is somewhere in the middle, while Kotlin/JVM is on the other side of this spectrum.

+I was hoping for Kotlin/Native to deliver the free lunch: offer fast development known from Kotlin/JVM and fast runtime because of native.
+There could be a fundamental problem here though: in order to be sure that the library works on different CPUs, every library has to run all of its tests on all of those CPUs.
+That creates a CI nightmare: [neither GitHub nor GitLab offers ARM-based runners](https://github.com/orgs/community/discussions/25319) and so you have to set it up yourself.
+And even if you do, [Kotlin-Native doesn't support building on ARM](https://discuss.kotlinlang.org/t/kotlin-native-getting-unknown-host-target-linux-aarch64-on-raspberry-pi-3b-ubuntu-21-04-aarch64/22874), so you have to build on x86-64 for ARM, then run the tests on an ARM machine.
+Which is simply too complicated at the moment;
+therefore none of the kotlin-native libraries offer ARM ports.

+My preferred solution could be to have a very lightweight JVM which is slightly slower but eats up way less memory.
+Something like the `-client` switch but actually working.
+Alternatively I could use [GraalVM](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html) to cross-build arm64 binaries on my x86-64.